mdulin2/SpokaneCTF/Potential_Challenges.md

 		- **finished**
 	- Huffman encoding problem.
 		- **finished**
-	- Breaking hashes
 - Math Number Theory Problems (Trevor)
 	- If I have a license plate, with numbers and letter in English that must be 7 characters, how many possibilities are there?
  		- 36^7
 	- Same question but can be 1 through 7 characters
 		- 36 + 36^2+36^3+36^4+36^5+36^6+36^7
 	- Could have a few more questions.
-- Hacker history trivia (Utsal):

 - Race condition (?):
 	- Not sure what to do about this one…
 - Packet Fun (Rodney)
 	- Website has had some network traffic stolen… See if this pcap packet can help you at all.

-- Finding passwords from a thumb drive image (Spokane Falls Folks)
+- Steganography (Juan)
+- Breaking hashes (Spokane Falls)

-- Having a “I’m in” hacker moment video
+- Having a “I’m in” hacker moment video setup